-- Channel This field determines which operating frequency will be used.
-The default channel is set to Auto.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Mode This field determines the wireless mode which the Router works on. - Channel Width Select any channel width from the pull-down list.
-The default setting is automatic, which can adjust the channel width for your clients automatically. - > Max Tx Rate You can limit the maximum transmission rate of the Router through this field. - Disable Security The wireless security function can be enabled or disabled.
+- > Channel Width - Select any channel width from the drop-down list.
+The default setting is automatic, which can adjust the channel width for your clients automatically. - Channel This field determines which operating frequency will be used.
+The default channel is set to Auto, so the AP will choose the best channel automatically.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Max Tx Rate You can limit the maximum transmission rate of the Router through this field. - Disable Security The wireless security function can be enabled or disabled.
 If disabled, the wireless stations will be able to connect the Router without encryption.
 It is recommended strongly that you choose one of following options to enable security. - > WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.